Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

 \begin{definition} Let $\cKbulk_j(\Lambda_N)$ be the linear space of automorphism invariant $K_j = (K_j(X))_{X\in\cC_j(\Lambda_N)}$ with $K_j(X) \in \cN_{\rm sym}(X^\square)$ for every $X \in \cC_j$. \end{definition}

-Polymer coordinates at scale $j$ are thus a choice of $V_j$ together with an element of the space $\cKbulk_{j}$.
+Polymer coordinates at scale $j$ are thus a choice of (the coupling constants) $V_j$ together with a choice of (polymer activities) $K_j$ from the space $\cKbulk_{j}$.
 The renormalisation group map is a particular choice of a map $(V_j,K_j)\mapsto (V_{j+1},K_{j+1})$.

-There is freedom in the choice because of the flexibility in the definition of coordinates.
-The goal is to choose $V_{j}$ such that the size of the $K_{j}$ decrease rapidly as $j$ increases.
-To achieve this goal we need norms to quantify the sizes of these expressions.
+For a given $Z_j$, the above conditions do \emph{not} determine $K_j$ uniquely given $V_j$ (see the proof of Proposition~\ref{prop:ZVK}, where the non-uniqueness is apparent).
+We will state our specific choice of such a map in Section~\ref{sec:step-def} below.
+The goal is to choose $V_{j}$ such that the size of the $K_{j}$ decrease rapidly as $j$ increases when the sizes of $V_{j}$ and $K_{j}$ are measured in appropriate norms.
+Thus $K_j$ will capture the \emph{irrelevant} (or contracting) directions of the renormalisation group dynamics, while the \emph{relevant} (or expanding) and \emph{marginal} directions will be captured by the $V_j$ coordinates.
+The next section defines the norms we will use.